cbm80amiga/PyBenchmarks/README.md

 # PyBenchmarks
-Python benchmarks taken from https://salsa.debian.org/benchmarksgame-team/benchmarksgame/ and modified for easy benchmarking in single and multi-core mode
+Python benchmarks taken from https://salsa.debian.org/benchmarksgame-team/benchmarksgame/ and modified for easy single- and multi-core benchmarking

 ## Notes:
 * macOS and Linux - use python3